adammurdoch/java-peg-tools/README.md

 ### TODO

-Implementation is in the very early stages, and will scan the input into tokens but does not yet provide a parse tree as output or meaningful error reporting
+The implementation is in the very early stages and can scan the input into tokens, but does not yet provide a parse tree as output or meaningful error reporting.

 #### Features